 - Panic disorder

 Extreme fear or discomfort when in certain places or situations can cause panic attacks in some children.
 Panic disorder may cause symptoms such as tingling sensations, pounding heart, and shortness of breath in children.
+The symptoms seem very severe and are accompanied by a feeling of impending doom.
 Children with anxiety can have panic attacks in extremely fearful situations, but children with panic disorder may have panic attacks without obvious triggers.
 This may interfere with their normal activities, especially if the child worries about future panic attacks.